34th Fighter Squadron, with P-47 Thunderbolt fighters, in 1944 Ie Shima one of the Japanese islands of World War 2

 by Warren Benjamin Kidder

 The B-24 Liberator was built in a factory called Willow Run in Detroit Michigan.
 The factory was built by Henry Ford and designed by Charles Sorensen.
 The willow run factory was named willow run because is it was built on the willow run creek.
 This is interesting because the last person to live on the willow run property was Warren Benjamin Kidder.
 I have spoken to Ben, personally, and he is one of the nicest people that anyone could ever meet.
 Ben wrote a book called Willow Run, Colossus of Industry, a book about the production of the b24 liberator, military bomber.
 When the factory was in full production it produced a B24 liberator every 56 minutes.
 This factory is one of Henry Ford 's greatest achievements.
-You can read more about this fantastic, very well written book by clicking here and going to the Willow Run B-24 Liberator Production Exhibit
+You can read more about this fantastic, very well written book by ing here and going to the Willow Run B-24 Liberator Production Exhibit

 b-24 liberator units of the pacific war